2 First Love

 - Pedro Calderon de la Barca

-Is love only just a kind of madness?
-That’s a genuine question for anyone to consider, and one not just for philosophers!
+Is love merely amateur of madness?
+That’s a genuine question for anyone to ponder, and not just philosophers!

-On the occasion in question, I was in the company of another friend, Larry, and I imagine that we had traipsed into this place out of naked boredom, since Winnipeg was hardly a hub of evening entertainment.
-But we took seats at a table and were mumbling about something or nothing when two girls strolled in and slid into seats at a table to my left.
-One of the newcomers was quite comely, at least to my unrefined taste at the time, and shapely too, while her friend was short and plump and plain.
+On this occasion, I was in the company of another friend, Larry, and I imagine that we had just traipsed into this place out of naked boredom, since Winnipeg was hardly a hub of evening entertainment.
+We took seats at a table and began mumbling about something or nothing for a time when suddenly two girls strolled in and slid into seats at a table to my left.
+One of them was quite comely, at least to my unrefined taste at the time, and shapely too, while her friend was short and plump and plain.
 Larry rotated his neck to look them over a couple of times – none too subtly as was his wont – and then turned to me with a grin.

 “Should I start talking to them?” he asked.